-In this survey, however, the focus is to review the literature related to the ML-aided proactive and adaptive networks, and more specifically to the traffic-driven ML-aided resource allocation algorithms for optical networks.
-As in both proactive and adaptive networks predictive and prescriptive resource allocation algorithms are applied, with each type related to different ML subfields, the survey is partitioned according to these ML subfields (as explained in Section~\ref{subfields}).
-Specifically, predictive schemes for both proactive and adaptive networks relate to SL and are described in Section~\ref{pred_ra}, while prescriptive schemes relate to reinforcement learning and are described in Section~\ref{pres_ra}.
+In this survey, however, as emphasized above, the focus is to review the literature related to the ML-aided proactive and adaptive networks, and more specifically to the traffic-driven ML-aided resource allocation algorithms for optical networks.
+As in both proactive and adaptive networks predictive and prescriptive resource allocation algorithms are applied, with each type related to different ML subfields, the survey is partitioned according to these ML subfields (see Fig.~\ref{organization}).
+Specifically, predictive schemes for both proactive and adaptive networks relate to SL and are described in Section~\ref{pred_ra}, while prescriptive schemes relate to RL are described in Section~\ref{pres_ra}.
 This categorization is opted for so as to be able to describe each ML framework according to the particular use case this survey is focused on, rather than as general ML subfields applicable to any use case, discussing for each their limitations and research challenges.